kurval/42-lem_in/README.md

 ``usage: ./lem-in [-p] < [source file]``
 -p flag for printhin paths with colours

-You can past this on your terminal: git clone https://github.com/kurval/42-lem_in.git lem_in && cd lem_in && make && ./lem-in < testmap.map
+OR can just past this on your terminal: git clone https://github.com/kurval/42-lem_in.git lem_in && cd lem_in && make && ./lem-in < testmap.map

 ## EXAMPLE